ethereum/remix-project/README.md

 You'll have to run your own node using the following parameters:

-*DO NOT DO THIS IF geth/eth STORES PRIVATE KEYS*
+*DO NOT DO THIS IF geth/eth STORES PRIVATE KEYS* External system might be able to access your node through the RPC server.

 Using Geth: